pinea00/ROCM-7-SDXL.VAE-BUG-FIX-for-forge-neo/README.md

 This project only applies to forge:neo using rocm7.x

-Fixed ROCM 7 for Windows;SDXL VAE inferences suggest that a surge in VRAM can cause system slowdown.
+Fixed ROCM 7 for Windows;VAE inferences suggest that a surge in VRAM can cause system slowdown.
 Install the extendsion functionality directly using `git clone this project git`.

 Thanks to stable-diffusion-webui-vae-tile-infer and comfyui for inspiring me.